Skip to main content

 Best forMost small businessesComplex sales orgs (20+)Sales-focused teamsBudget-conscious teams

-Meeting schedulerBuilt-in (free)Requires add-onRequires add-onBuilt-in
+Meeting schedulerBuilt-in, freeRequires add-onRequires add-onBuilt-in

-Workflow automationStarter plan ($20/mo)All plansAdvanced plan ($49/mo)Professional ($23/mo)
+Workflow automationStarter ($20/mo)All plansAdvanced ($49/mo)Professional ($23/mo)

 Setup time1-2 days1-2 weeks1-2 days2-3 days

-Step 1: Connect Google Calendar to HubSpot.
-In HubSpot, go to Settings, then Integrations, then Calendar.
-Click “Connect Google Calendar.”
-Authorize access.
-HubSpot will now sync calendar events with your CRM contacts.
-When you have a meeting with someone in your CRM, the event shows up on their contact timeline.
+Inside HubSpot, go to Settings, then Integrations, then Calendar.
+Click Connect Google Calendar and authorize access.
+HubSpot will now sync events both ways.
+When you have a meeting with a CRM contact, it shows up on their timeline automatically, and when you create a meeting inside HubSpot, it writes to your Google Calendar.

-Step 4: Build the workflow trigger.
-This is where automation begins.
-In HubSpot Workflows (Starter plan or above), create a trigger: “When contact is created AND lead score is above X.” The action: send a personalized email with your meeting link.
-According to Celonis’s 2024 Process Intelligence report, the median time-to-value for BPA is 6 weeks, but this specific workflow can go live in under an hour.
+This is where automation starts.
+Inside HubSpot Workflows (Starter plan or above), create a trigger: when a contact is created and lead score is above a threshold, send a personalized email with your meeting link.
+According to Celonis’s 2024 Process Intelligence report, the median time-to-value for business process automation is six weeks, but this specific workflow can go live in under an hour.

 What if I use Salesforce, Pipedrive, or another CRM?